UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 - "How do I select data within tables for processing?"
 - "How can I load different data formats?"
 objectives:
-- "Learn about numpy matrix objects"
+- "Learn about NumPy matrix objects"
 - "Learn about masking datasets"
 - "Learn about specialised data formats, and how to use them"
 keypoints:
-- "Numpy arrays are not matrix objects"
+- "NumPy arrays are not matrix objects"
 - "Array masks can be created using conditional statements"
-- "Numpy arrays can be masked to hide data you don't want to include in an analysis"
+- "NumPy arrays can be masked to hide data you don't want to include in an analysis"
-- "Numpy libraries are available for reading a lot of different file formats"
+- "NumPy libraries are available for reading a lot of different file formats"
 ---

 NumPy extends the Python language by providing new types (array, matrix, masked_array...), functions and methods to realise efficient numerical calculation using Python.
 [NumPy](https://www.numpy.org) is _the_ numerical library for Python.
 It is too big to be covered in one day, so today we will learn a few of the basic objects and functions.

-Numpy is a foundation block for many other python libraries used in science and data science, e.g.:
+NumPy is a foundation block for many other python libraries used in science and data science, e.g.:
 - [scipy](https://www.scipy.org) Fundamental library for scientific computing (interation, optimisation...)
 - [pandas](https://pandas.pydata.org) data structure and data analysis tools
 - [matplotlib](https://matplotlib.org) Python 2D plotting